soronity/chess/README.md

 # What is this?

-It's a chess app that you can play locally in two tabs in the same browser.
+It's an unfinished chess app that you can play locally in two tabs in the same browser.
 It's the first step in making it possible for two players to play online and possibly making a mobile app.
+Also, all legal moves are not present, like castling and en passe.

 ## Prerequisites